Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: Related Work

+A growing body of work applies LLMs to automated kernel optimization and generation for performance~\cite{zhang_accelopt_2026, novikov_alphaevolve_2025, hong_autocomp_2025, ouyang_kernelbench_2025, li_cudal1_2025, baronio_kevin_2025}, primarily on ML operator kernels.
+LASSI-EE targets energy efficiency on parallel scientific applications across GPU vendors.

-Unlike prior studies focused on correctness, static analysis, or performance alone, LASSI-EE uniquely integrates runtime power profiling with iterative LLM-guided refinement to deliver energy-efficient parallel codes with double-digit gains.
-To the best of our knowledge, this is the first effort leveraging LLMs for automated parallel code refactoring aimed at improving energy efficiency on target systems.
+Unlike prior studies focused on correctness, static analysis, or performance alone, LASSI-EE integrates runtime power profiling with iterative LLM-guided refinement to deliver energy-efficient parallel codes with double-digit gains.
+To our knowledge, this is the first study to investigate energy-aware LLM-based refactoring for parallel scientific codes.

+Previous work on energy-efficient application development and on autotuning for performance and energy in applications and systems \cite{Wu25, Wu21, Wu16, Wu21a, Wu19, Wu17, ansel_opentuner_2014, basuroy_bliss_2021, tapus_harmony_2002, vanwerkhoven_kerneltuner_2019, nugteren_cltune_2015} often requires significant expertise in the target applications and systems, along with substantial manual tuning effort.
+LASSI-EE provides automatic refactoring without manual tuning effort and without the knowledge about the applications and systems for users.